 As a result of the Merger, among other things, the Company has agreed to acquire all of the outstanding shares of PEI common stock for approximately \$381.3 million in aggregate consideration, comprising (i) 23,920,000 shares of the Company's common stock, based on a price of \$10.00 per share, subject to adjustment (the "Closing Payment Shares"), and (ii) the assumption of no more than \$142.1 million of PEI debt (the "Net Debt Target").
-The number of Closing Payment Shares issuable shall be subject to adjustment at a rate of one share of the Company's common stock for each \$10.00 increment that the Net Debt (as defined in the Merger Agreement) is greater than (in which case the number of Closing Payment Shares will be reduced) or less than (in which case the number of Closing Payment Shares will be increased) the Net Debt Target.
+The number of Closing Payment Shares issuable shall be subject to adjustment at a rate of one share of the Company's common stock for each \$10.00 increment that the Net Debt (as defined in the Merger Agreement) is greater than (in which case the number of Closing Payment Shares will be increased) the Net Debt Target.
 If Net Debt equals the Net Debt Target, then no adjustment will be made to the number of Closing Payment Shares.
 Any adjustment to the Closing Payment Shares shall be in whole shares of the